-By: William C. Head, Board-Certified DUI Attorney Atlanta, GA
+By: William C. Head, Board-Certified DUI Lawyer Atlanta, GA

 The taking of your license to drive is caused EITHER by a DUI refusal (to submit to the post-arrest request by law enforcement to take a breath, blood or urine test), OR by submitting to a breath alcohol test and having a numeric result in excess of the legal alcohol DUI limit in GA (for your AGE group, or type of VEHICLE, such as driving a school bus or other commercial motor vehicle).

 A person can check his or her Georgia driver’s license status, so long as you know your Georgia driver’s license number.
-Call 404-657-9300 and follow the prompts to see what the automated computer for the State of Georgia says about the status of a Georgia driver’s license holders’ driving privileges.
+Call the automated DDS GA license status number at 404-657-9300 and follow the prompts to see what the automated computer for the State of Georgia says about the status of a Georgia driver’s license holders’ driving privileges.
 Our DUI attorneys in Atlanta can help you do all of this, once we are representing you.
-Read more about our aggressive and comprehensive handling of your DUI in GA, below.
+Read more below about our aggressive and comprehensive handling of your DUI in Georgia.

-An online check of the status of Georgia driver’s license holders’ records can be accessed at the Georgia Department of Driver Services by doing an online search at the 24-hour website: https://online.dds.ga.gov/dlstatus/default.aspx.
-CAUTION: There is usually a time lag of as much as several weeks, to see any suspension.
+An online check of the status of Georgia driver’s license holders’ records can be accessed at the Georgia Department of Driver Services by doing an online GA driver’s license check at the GA DMV website: CAUTION: There is usually a time lag of as much as several weeks, to see any GA DDS license status for the administrative suspension.

-Getting your Georgia driver’s license status is a first step to possibly recovering your Georgia driving privileges, but remember that the arresting officer has time to file that license suspension paperwork after your arrest.
+Getting your Georgia driver’s license status is a first step to possibly recovering your Georgia driving privileges but remember that the arresting officer has time to file that license suspension paperwork after your arrest.
 Don’t assume that you do not need to take action within 30 days, to either install an interlock device OR appeal to the Georgia Department of Driver Services (the GA DMV).
 YOU NEED TO DO THIS!
-This is true for all DUI arrests in Georgia, but only a skilled, experienced DUI attorney will know your options and which to choose (Georgia DDS appeal, or applying for and installing the interlock within 30 days).

 Understanding that a Georgia DUI starts TWO different legal actions will help you see the time-sensitive NEED TO ACT.
 Just by being arrested and having your driver’s license taken begins the administrative license suspension process.
 Later, you will also have court in a SEPARATE court for the criminal case on driving under the influence.
 DUI lawyers with a decade or more of proven trial experience must be selected, for you to beat a DUI in Georgia.
 If convicted of drunk driving or DUI drugs, you will also suffer a loss of your driver’s license as a result of that conviction.